 The current landfill site is expected to reach capacity in approximately 2083.
 The main components of the landfill closure plan are final capping using selected specific layers of earthen materials based on an engineered cap design and implementation of a drainage management plan.
 The post-closure maintenance requirements will involve cap maintenance, installation of monitoring wells, groundwater monitoring, inspections and annual reports.
+Post-closure care activities for these sites are expected to occur for approximately 25 years.

-The estimated liability for this maintenance is the present value of future cash flows associated with closure and post-closure costs discounted using the Municipality's estimated average borrowing rate of 2.71% (2020 - 2.60%).
+The estimated liability for this maintenance is the present value of future cash flows associated with closure and post-closure costs discounted using the Municipality's estimated average borrowing rate of 3.36% (2021 - 2.71%).
 The change in liability is recorded based on the capacity of the landfill used to date.
-The recorded liability is \$298,812 (2020 - \$286,870) based on a total estimated liability in the future of \$982,295 (2020 - \$980,091), leaving an amount of \$683,483 (2020 - \$693,221) to be recognized over the remaining expected life of the landfill site.
 The liability is currently unfunded and is expected to be funded through budget allocations to a landfill reserve over the remaining life of the landfill.
+The most recent waste capacity study was performed in a report dated February 2014.